Published 2014-12-27.

 Intermediate Scala course

-shows how to enrich Try
+shows how to enrich Try with an andThen combinator.

 The code is provided as part of the scalacourses-utils project on GitHub.